dominion-framework/docs/_src/properties/properties.md

 ## .id() and .uuid() <a name="id-uuid"></a>

-As primary keys are present in majority of models you use in your project, Dominion framework has shortcuts for you.
+As primary keys are present in a majority of models you use in your project, Dominion framework has shortcuts for you.

 | Method | Shortcut for |